John Finegan / April 1, 2021

 COVID-19 has had an enormous impact on the way each of us work and live and an attendant effect on the office market.
 Landlords and tenants have been forced to navigate these uncertainties as best they can.
 In this article, we note some of the best practices for officing during the pandemic, review the market situation, and look at emerging trends that may guide the year ahead.

-Some office tenants with term left on their lease are offering a portion of their space for sublease to mitigate costs while some or all of their workforce is working from home.
+Some office tenants with term left on their lease are offering a portion of their space for sublease, so as to mitigate costs while some, or all, of their workforce is working from home.
 As Nate mentioned, in 2019, the amount of sublease space available in Greater Portland was 39,489± SF.
 That number has climbed to 212,276± SF, a 535% increase in the last 12 months.
-This increase includes 38,367± SF at 100 Middle Street offered by accounting firm, BerryDunn, who are relocating to the suburbs.
-It also includes 104,752± SF at 2 Gannett Drive in South Portland, which is being offered by Anthem, along with several smaller sublease opportunities ranging from 2,000± SF to 13,000± SF.
+This increase includes 38,367± SF at 100 Middle Street offered by accounting firm BerryDunn, who is relocating to the suburbs.
+It also includes 104,752± SF at 2 Gannett Drive in South Portland that is being offered by Anthem, along with several smaller sublease opportunities ranging from 2,000± SF to 13,000± SF.

 In addition, many tenants have notified their landlords that if a tenant came along and wanted to lease their space, they would happily do it, although their spaces are not formally listed for sublease.
 This “gray space” is expected to become a significant factor for transactions in 2021.
 The 212,276± SF of space currently listed for sublease is only the amount being advertised.
 We believe the actual amount of gray space to be much higher.

 Our recent COVID Office Impact Survey found that 71% of participants were working from home either full- or part-time, but only 49% felt it was an effective solution.
 Employees are getting “Zoom fatigue,” having ergonomic issues, communication problems, and technology issues.
 While working in pajamas may have seemed ideal at first, the lack of social interaction and easy collaboration is becoming more problematic as the months go on, reinforcing the need and desire for physical office space.
-Companies are motivated to bring employees back for a number of reasons—productivity, culture, collaboration, mentorship, and I believe we’ll likely see a return to the prepandemic usage of office space when it is safe to do so.
+Companies are motivated to bring employees back for a number of reasons—productivity, culture, collaboration, and mentorship—and I believe that we will likely see a return to the pre-pandemic usage of office space when it is safe to do so.

-In a separate COVID-driven trend, Maine has seen a massive boom in the housing market, as people from major metropolitan areas flocked here to take advantage of the relatively low incidence of infection in the state and work remotely.
+In a separate COVID-driven trend, Maine has seen a massive boom in the housing market, as people from major metropolitan areas flocked here to work remotely and take advantage of the relatively-low incidence of infection in the state.
 Post-pandemic, will some of these newcomers turn into new office tenants?
 Will they bring new jobs with them?
-Coworking spaces could see an uptick in demand if companies, headquartered in other states, provide a budget to help satellite employees.
+Co-working spaces could see an uptick in demand if companies headquartered in other states provide a budget to help satellite employees.

 2021 will be a year of continued change in the office sector.
 Where there is change, there is opportunity.
 We predict that landlords who can adapt and respond to the changing needs of tenants will be successful.
 In addition, the potential for significant amounts of space coming available could offer the type of opportunity that encourages new and growing businesses to add staff and ramp up to the next level.
 Exciting times—stay tuned.